e-cal/nvim/README.md

   - Completions, linting, formatting, snippets
     - Enable/disable auto-formatting for a filetype with `<leader>-l-F` or
       `:FormatToggle`
+    - Add formatters in `lua/lsp/null-ls`
-  - Easily add a language with `:LspInstall your-language`
+  - Easily add LSP for a language with `:LspInstall`
-  - Supports both [Kite](https://www.kite.com) and Pyright for python development
+    - configure language servers installed this way in `lua/lsp/lsp-installer`
+    - see [here](https://github.com/williamboman/nvim-lsp-installer) for more info
+  - Alternatively, manually install a language server and add a corresponding file `lua/lsp/<language>` (don't forget to `require` in `init.lua`)
+    - see the [nvim lspconfig docs](https://github.com/neovim/nvim-lspconfig) for more detailed instructions
 - Whichkey so you don't need to memorize all the keymappings
 - Telescope and nvim-tree for seamless navigation
 - Better terminal and floating terminals